JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

 ## Collaboration

-settings => collaborators => add nickname or email => accept invite => now the invited person has push rights
+settings => collaborators => add nickname or email => accept invite => now the invited person has push rights how to work with git branch
+Besides the possibility of making branches on GitHub, we can also do it locally on our computer.
+As we’ve made changes to the repository on GitHub, we’ll start with pulling the changes into our local repository.
+Use git pull in your project folder.

+There is always an indication in the Terminal or Git Bash of which branch we are in (i.e. main).
+Here are the most important commands related to making branches and switching between different branches:

+Listing all the existing branches is possible with git branch -a git checkout -b <new-branch>: will create a new branch and move into this branch. git branch <new-branch>: will create a new branch, but will remain in the current branch (i.e. the main branch in this case) With git checkout <branch> we will switch from one branch to the other.